 California and federal laws are enacted to protect employees from unfair treatment in the workplace.
 For example, an employer may not terminate a pregnant employee simply because of her pregnancy.
 Nor may an employer discriminate against an employee because of their ethnicity or religion.
-Grey Law is a plaintiff’s rights law firm that has helped thousands of clients in and around Los Angeles for the past 25 years.
-If you feel that you have been a victim of discrimination or harassment at your place of employment, it is advisable to seek the legal counsel of an experienced and qualified employment attorney in order to preserve your rights and to pursuecompensation that may be available to you.
-For a free case review, contact Grey Law at 323-857-9500.
+The Los Angeles employment attorneys at Grey Law are a plaintiff’s rights lawyers that have helped thousands of clients in and around Los Angeles for the past 25 years.
+If you feel that you have been a victim of discrimination or harassment at your place of employment, it is advisable to seek the legal counsel of an experienced and qualified Los Angeles employment law attorney in order to preserve your rights and to pursue compensation that may be available to you.
+For a free case review, contact our Los Angeles employment lawyer at 323-857-9500.

 Grey Law Represents Victims of Discrimination, Wrongful Termination:

 There are numerous areas that Grey Law can help you with, including, but not limited to, the following:

 - Wrongful Termination – Employers may notterminate an employee simply because the employer does not agree with the employee’s religious or political affiliation or for many other reasons

 - Age Discrimination – Employers may not refuse tohire a qualified individual simply because of the applicant’s age, nor can they fire an individual because of their age.

 - Disability Discrimination – Under the Americans with Disabilities Act, as well as the California Fair Employment and Housing Act, employers must make reasonable and appropriate accommodations for disabled workers

 - Gender Discrimination – Gender discrimination is illegal and employers must treat employees equally regardless of their sexual preference or identification.